 - Seek help and advice.
 See the debt advice resources page which has a large number of links which include advice, online tools to organise and clarify your finances and further sources of help.
 It’s important to understand the difference between the advice, tools and debt counselling available from non-profit organisations and the “free” help offered by commercial organisations who are trying to sell you debt resolution.
 They are there to make a profit and, even if free up front, ultimately you will pay more

-- Get emotional support, friends, Vetlife Helpline or Vetlife Health Support.
+- Get emotional support, from friends, Vetlife Helpline or Vetlife Health Support.
 You are not alone – plenty of other people have been in this position and got out of it

 - Check your eligibility for benefits – don’t assume that you won’t be entitled to any support, employed or otherwise.
 Contact the relevant organisations (see the debt advice resources page) to see if you could be eligible for benefits